Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 The final thoughts

-Ratified on the first working day of 2024, Wi-Fi 7 is still in its early stages.
-Likely, it'll take the new standard until mid-2025 to have all of its specs hashed out and ratified around the world.
+Ratified on the first working day of 2024, Wi-Fi 7 is still in its early stages today.
+Likely, it’ll take the new standard until mid or even late 2025 to have all of its specs hashed out and ratified around the world.

-Of the five above, the Asus ZenWiFi BQ16 Pro is the only one that has all of its features, including the impactful AFC.
-The rest is rumored to have been turned on via firmware updates, though that remains to be seen.
+Of the five above, the Asus ZenWiFi BQ16 Pro is the only one that has all of Wi-Fi 7’s features, including the impactful AFC.
+The rest are rumored to eventually have them all turned on via firmware updates, though that remains to be seen.

-Thanks to significantly increased bandwidth, Wi-Fi 7 is excellent even when a system needs to be used in a fully wireless setup.
-Still, wiring is a must if you want to get the maximum coverage and enjoy the standard's true multi-Gigabit capability.
+Still, thanks to significantly increased bandwidth, Wi-Fi 7 is excellent even when a system needs to be used in a fully wireless setup.
+Additionally, with the official release of Windows 11 24H2, the MLO feature is now fully supported on the client side.

 Share what you just read!